supriya-premkumar/Automated_Checkout_Using_NFC_and_Stripe/README.md

-When a customer wants to buy and check out his item/s(NFC tag will be mounted on item), without having to wait for a long time in a queue; here comes my Android Application.

-Using my Android App which is integrated with stripe API(which acts as a payment gateway), customer just needs to tap on an item or come close to its proximity; A Page pops out to enter the user's credit card information.
-Once it is successful, item price will be displayed on the phone screen and it gives two options; one is to "confirm" the item and the other is to go "back" to the home page.

-Once the user confirms the payment, price information will go to the stripe backend, which returns a token.
-Token along with the price information go to the server and updates the inventory.
-This will be sent to the Stripe backend where it validates the information and charges the credit card.
-Based on this information, it sends success or failure message to the customer.
-If it is successful, it sends an invoice to the user.
-This information can be used to activate or de-activate anti-theft devices.

-I have added a Demo-Video of my Project.
+Imagine a world where you never have to wait in check out lines.
+This project is a Proof of Concept that to enable such a customer experience using NFC and Stripe

+A customer walks into the store and taps his android phone on the item he intends to buy.
+The item has its price data written on the mounted NFC tag.

+The app scans the price information, on user confirmation talks to Stripe to obtain a token for the entered credit card details.

+The token is sent via POST securely to the backend server along with the validated price.
+The backend server uses the token and charges the card using Stripe API.

+The backend server can then use the transaction status returned by stripe to either disable the anti-theft devices and send an invoice to the customer.

+Here is the demo of the video:

 [![Mobile Payments Video](http://img.youtube.com/vi/oqu5whyJoKI/0.jpg)](http://www.youtube.com/watch?v=oqu5whyJoKI)